huqiwen0313/speciesTree/README.md

 # speciesTree
-Tree based method for cross-species integration
+Tree based method for cross-species data integration

 SpeciesTree is designed for cross-species data analysis to identify homologous groups and evolutional patterns.
 The approach is used in [BICCN](https://biccn.org/) cross species analysis to identify robust homologous groups in human, mouse and marmoset.